-(Colleges Polytech- nics
+1 Colleges Polytech- nics

 (In I Percentage)

-Building 38 43
+Building • 38 43

 Equipment 55 51

-Hostel .
-53 57
+Hostel . • 53 57

-Teachers • 39 31
+Teachers 39 31

 The Statewise analysis of shortage of teachers, reported by the institutions as on 31-12-1963 is appended to the note (Annexure I).
 The need to make good these deficiencies as a crash programme cannot be overemphasised.
-It may be pointed out that, according to a recent study of the Institute of Applied Manpower Research, the

-Foreign Aid (equipment) received by the Indian Institutes of Technology; the yearwise phasing of this amount is not available. wastige rate in technical institutions is high and that as many as 23 per cent of the degree institutions and nearly 40 per cent of the diplema institutions had a rate above 30 per cent.
+It may be pointed out that, according to a recent study of the Institute of Applied Manpower Research, the wastage rate in technical institutions is high and that as many as 23 per cent of the degree institutions and nearly 40 per cent of the diploma institutions had a rate above 30 per cent.
 Cases have also been reported of institutions where the pass percentage at the examinations is only about 50 per cent.
 Unless the existing institutions are consolidated and the outturn therefrom stablised at a maximum level of efficiency, mere expansion of facilities would only result in increasing wastage of resources.
 In other words, it is necessary to accept consolidation of existing institutions as the keynote for development of technical education in the fourth Plan.